ustaxcourt/ef-cms/temp_delete_me.md

 ::: QUESTIONS :::
+- Cognito SRP auth flow
+  - Leaning towards not implementing
+  - Current discussion: There is a possibility we could accidentally log out plaintext passwords in CloudWatch.
+How can we prevent this from ever happeneing?
+    - Prevent logs from being added to endpoints that accept a password (using lint rules?).
+    - Deploy a new lambda for endpoints that accept a password and disable logs for that lambda.
+    - We could encrypt the password on the frontend and decrypt on the backend so that we never see plaintext of their password.
 - How are going to make sure our auth is secure?
 Run scanners or pen testing?
 - What happens if someone creates an account, we deploy 10007, and THEN they try to verify it???